What is the Local Account?

 In 2023 the Care Quality Commission (CQC) [https://www.cqc.org.uk/guidance-regulation/local-authorities/assessment-framework] became responsible for assessing Local Authorities’ delivery of their Adult Social Care functions producing a framework to assess how well Local Authorities are performing against their duties under the Care Act 2014.

-The assessment framework for Local Authorities comprises 9 quality statements mapped across 4 overall themes.
+At the time of writing this report, we have not received our assessment.
+The assessment framework for local authorities comprises nine quality statements mapped across four overall themes.
 The 4 themes are;

 For each theme, CQC identify the: The ‘I’ statements and quality statements that they will assess: